dmj17b/Brax_WS/README.md

 The thigh and shin linkages use MuJoCo's "capsule" primitive which uses a length and width parameter to create a pill-shaped geometry.

 The thigh parameters include an offset term so users can adjust the positioning of the hip joint relative to the head/torso.
-The `torso_offset` and `head_offset` are 3-dimensional vectors relative to the torso and head, respectively.
+The `torso_offset` and `head_offset` are 3-dimensional vectors relative to the torso and head origins.
+In the programatic model generation, a minimum y-offset is added to each of these offset to account for body and linkage thicknesses.
+Any offset added in the yaml file will add to this base offset.

 The shin/thigh joint is always assumed to be at the bottom of the thigh and middle of the shin.
 An additional, 3D offset vector is included, but we recommend only varying the y-component of the shin offset to add more/less tolerance between the linkages.